omaraflak/ERC4671/README.md

     /// @return An abbreviated name of the tokens in this contract function symbol() external view returns (string memory);

-    /// @return Address of the metadata store function store() external view returns (address);

-    /// @notice Chek if a token has metadata
+    /// @notice URI to query to get the token's metadata
     /// @param owner Address of the token's owner
     /// @param index Index of the token
-    /// @return True if the token has an entry in the metadata store, false otherwise function hasMetadata(address owner, uint256 index) external view returns (bool);

-    /// @notice Get the metadata of a token from the metadata store
-    /// @param owner Address of the token's owner
-    /// @param index Index of the token
-    /// @return Metadata of the token
+    /// @return URI for the token
-    function getMetadata(address owner, uint256 index) external view returns (INTTMetadataStore.Metadata memory);
+    function tokenURI(address owner, uint256 index) external view returns (string memory);

-    /// @notice Set the metadata of a token
-    /// @param owner Address of the token's owner
-    /// @param index Index of the token
-    /// @param metadata Metadata to set
-    function setMetadata(address owner, uint256 index, INTTMetadataStore.Metadata memory metadata) external;
 }
 ```
 <!-- AUTO-GENERATED-CONTENT:END -->